A topic from the subject of Physical Chemistry in Chemistry.

 Conclusion:

-The difference in conductivity between the two solutions indicates that the NaCl is dissolved into ions, while the sugar is dissolved into molecules.
-This is because NaCl is an ionic compound, meaning that it is composed of positively charged sodium ions (Na+) and negatively charged chloride ions (Cl-).
-These ions are attracted to each other by electrostatic forces, which allows them to conduct electricity.
-Sugar, on the other hand, is a covalent compound, meaning that it is composed of atoms that are held together by covalent bonds.
-Covalent bonds are formed when atoms share electrons, which does not allow them to conduct electricity.
+The difference in conductivity between the two solutions indicates that NaCl is dissolved into ions, while sugar is dissolved into molecules.
+This is because NaCl is an ionic compound, composed of positively charged sodium ions (Na+) and negatively charged chloride ions (Cl-).
+These ions are attracted to each other by electrostatic forces, which allows them to conduct electricity when dissolved in water.
+Sugar, on the other hand, is a covalent compound, composed of atoms held together by covalent bonds.
+Covalent bonds are formed when atoms share electrons; these molecules do not readily dissociate into ions in solution, thus preventing electrical conductivity.

 Significance:

 This experiment demonstrates the fundamental difference between ionic and covalent bonds.
-Ionic bonds are formed between atoms that have a large difference in electronegativity, while covalent bonds are formed between atoms that have a small difference in electronegativity.
-The type of bond that is formed between atoms determines the properties of the compound, such as its solubility, conductivity, and melting point.
+Ionic bonds are formed between atoms with a large difference in electronegativity, while covalent bonds are formed between atoms with a small difference in electronegativity.
+The type of bond formed determines the compound's properties, such as solubility, conductivity, and melting point.

 Share on: